 We have incurred substantial losses since our inception, and we expect to continue to incur additional losses for the next several years.
-For the years ended December 31, 2015 and 2014 we had a net loss of \$17.4 million and \$5.7 million, respectively and for the three months ended March 31, 2016 our net loss was \$4.5 million.
-From our inception through March 31, 2016, we had an accumulated deficit of \$118.6 million.
+For the years ended December 31, 2015 and 2014 we had net losses of \$17.4 million and \$5.7 million, respectively and for the six months ended June 30, 2016 our net loss was \$9.6 million.
+From our inception through June 30, 2016, we had an accumulated deficit of \$123.7 million.
 The report of our independent registered public accounting firm on our financial statements for the years ended December 31, 2015 and 2014 contains explanatory language that substantial doubt exists about our ability to continue as a going concern.
-We completed a number of financings in the last twelve months, including our IPO, pursuant to which we offered and sold 2,850,000 units, each unit consisting of one share of common stock and a detachable stock purchase warrant to purchase an additional share of common stock, at an initial offering price of \$6.00 per unit, with total net cash proceeds of \$12.1 million, and an additional investment in our common stock in July 2015 by Merck GHI.
+We completed a number of financings in 2016 and 2015, including our IPO, pursuant to which we offered and sold 2,850,000 units, each unit consisting of one share of common stock and a detachable stock purchase warrant to purchase an additional share of common stock, at an initial offering price of \$6.00 per unit, with total net cash proceeds of \$12.1 million, an additional investment in our common stock in July 2015 by Merck GHI, and a private placement financing in May and June 2016 of shares of common stock or non-voting convertible preferred stock, each with stock purchase warrants to accredited investors, including Merck GHI and jVen Capital, for net proceeds of \$9.5 million.